 The time commitment required to serve boards of directors at public companies continues to increase, and the degree with which board members must be prepared to manage complex and disparate issues has intensified.
 While any individual CFO may have unique circumstances and capabilities that allows the time and effort to serve multiple boards and his or her company as a top executive, shareholder and proxy advisor scrutiny on the number of outside boards sitting executives should serve will continue to be a point of contention.

-Dan Marcec, Director of Content & Communications at Equilar, authored this report.
+Amit Batish, Content Manager at Equilar, authored this report.

 Alice Lee, research manager, contributed research and analysis.